opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldpay/iFrame/README.md

    5. Save and run the Postman collection.

-## Validating the configuration in Open Payment Framework Workbench
+## Validating the Configuration in Open Payment Framework Workbench

    1. Log in to the open payment framework workbench.
    2. Click **Payment Integrations** in the left navigation bar.